Division of Assets in Georgia

-The length of marriage is an important consideration when discussing these issues as longer marriages tend to have greater assets and a greater claim in equity by the other spouse.
-If you have five hundred thousand in your 401K and your spouse was a stay at home parent during the entire marriage, the court will consider this spouse’s efforts in allowing you to earn and invest this money.
+The length of a marriage is an important consideration when discussing these issues as longer marriages tend to have greater assets and a greater claim in equity by the other spouse.
+If you have five hundred thousand in your 401K and your spouse was a stay-at-home parent during the entire marriage, the court will consider this spouse’s efforts in allowing you to earn and invest this money.
 The fact that the nonworking spouse did not deposit earned assets into this account does not reduce the claim this spouse has on these marital assets.
-This is difficult for many clients to understand.
-This is also an issue when considering a business started by one spouse.

-Business division is very complicated as the first step is determining the value of the business, which usually involves a business valuation by an independent accountant.
+The business division is very complicated as the first step is determining the value of the business, which usually involves a business valuation by an independent accountant.
 Once this valuation is established the equitable argument begins.
 What was the other spouse’s involvement, financial and personal?
 Once again clients are confused that the spouse who never stepped foot in the business nor contributed anything to the business has a claim on the assets of that business.
+Remember, that the non-working spouse may have been home raising the kids which technically prevented them from contributing in a financial way.

 On the other hand, some clients are confused that they are not entitled to assets accumulated before marriage.
 Georgia is not a community property state and as such assets accumulated before marriage are usually not divisible.
 So if you are divorcing after a shorter marriage and your spouse has a large portfolio you can usually only claim the portion of assets accumulated during the actual period of marriage.
 If one spouse inherits or is gifted property, this is also not divisible as marital property.
 However, like all issues in equity, there are exceptions.